Call of the Wild Camps

 -

-Following leave no trace instructions, such as leaving what you find, respecting wildlife, and being considerate of others.
+Following all seven leave no trace principles, instructions and rules, such as leaving what you find, respecting wildlife, and being considerate of others.

 -